zammad/zammad-org/src/sr/reference/environment-variables.md

   response read.
 This is an additional hard ceiling on top of `ZAMMAD_HTTP_OPEN_TIMEOUT` and `ZAMMAD_HTTP_READ_TIMEOUT`.

-## How to Set Environment Variables
+## How to set environment variables

 It depends on how you installed Zammad (package, Docker).
 Either set it via `zammad config` command as you can see below, use your system's way of